 Discover how people were locked up, tried and punished in the past

-Here you can see and experience how people were treated in former times when being accused of criminal behaviour.
-What did their cells look like?
+Here you can see and experience how people were locked up, tried and punished in bygone days.
+In which cells were they locked up?
 Was there a difference between poor and rich prisoners?
 Where did they hear their verdict?
-And which punishments were given?
-Some important moments in Dutch history took place here, such as the murder of the brothers De Witt in 1672.
-The Prison Gate Museum opened its doors in 1882.
-Ever since, it has been home to the biggest collection of instruments of punishment and torture in the Netherlands.
+And what punishments were given?
+Several important moments in Dutch history took place here, such as the murder of the De Witt brothers.
+You can also view the national collection of torture and punishment instruments in the museum.